 Be sure to contract/tighten this muscle if you are going to do any activity which would make you leak, such as coughing, lifting, sneezing, standing, or walking.

 Improvement may be seen in three or four weeks.
 Leakage will become less.
-These exercises are to improve and maintain your bladder control.
-You must do this faithfully daily.
+These exercises help improve and maintain your bladder control.
+You must do them faithfully every day.

 - Do your Kegels as often as you possible.
 The more you do them, the faster you’ll feel the results.